 But while that description above fits Clowney, on whom the Seahawks and the rest of the NFL are still waiting (and waiting, and waiting), it also fits a player the Seahawks did sign — right tackle Brandon Shell, who spent the last four seasons with the New York Jets.

-And if one needed to be told who Clowney was when he arrived in Seattle last fall, the signing of Shell sent even serious Seahawks scurrying to Pro Football Reference to find out more about the player brought in to replace the departed Germain Ifedi.
+And if no one needed to be told who Clowney was when he arrived in Seattle last fall, the signing of Shell sent even serious Seahawks scurrying to Pro Football Reference to find out more about the player brought in to replace the departed Germain Ifedi.

 So, here are four things to know, starting with his relationship with one of the NFL’s most famous offensive linemen ever.